Identity touches all sectors of the economy. But revealing the information that identifies us can be risky. At ID.me, we’ve changed this paradigm.

 We set out with the mission to make group affiliation verification easier and more secure.
-We began with the military community, but quickly grew to include students, teachers, AARP members, first responders, and government employees.
+We began with the military community, but quickly grew to include students, teachers, nurses, first responders, and government employees.

 We built partnerships with hundreds of retailers and expanded into regulated sectors like government, healthcare, and financial services with legal identity verification for high-risk transactions.